sagitar-co/react-native-bluetooth-classic-datecs/README.md

 #### Android

 1. Open up `android/app/src/main/java/[...]/MainApplication.java`
-  - Add `import kjd.reactnative.bluetooth.RNBluetoothClassicPackage;` to the imports at the top of the file
+  - Add `import com.sagitar.reactnative.bluetooth.RNBluetoothClassicPackage;` to the imports at the top of the file
   - Add `new RNBluetoothClassicPackage()` to the list returned by the `getPackages()` method
 2. Append the following lines to `android/settings.gradle`:
   	```
-  	include ':react-native-bluetooth-classic'
+  	include ':react-native-bluetooth-classic-datecs'
-  	project(':react-native-bluetooth-classic').projectDir = new File(rootProject.projectDir, 	'../node_modules/react-native-bluetooth-classic/android')
+  	project(':react-native-bluetooth-classic-datecs').projectDir = new File(rootProject.projectDir, 	'../node_modules/react-native-bluetooth-classic-datecs/android')
   	```
 3. Insert the following lines inside the dependencies block in `android/app/build.gradle`:
   	```
-      implementation project(':react-native-bluetooth-classic')
+      implementation project(':react-native-bluetooth-classic-datecs')
   	```

 #### Windows